-Guaranteed Ride Home (GRH) is a free service provided by COG for commuters who vanpool, carpool, bike, walk or take transit to work, a minimum of two days a week.
+Guaranteed Ride Home (GRH) is a free service provided by COG for commuters who vanpool, carpool, bicycle, walk or take transit to work, a minimum of two days a week.
 GRH is an "insurance policy" where qualifying commuters are given a reliable ride home when an unexpected emergency arises.
 Commuters can use GRH up to four times per year for unexpected personal emergencies, unexpected family emergencies, and unscheduled overtime.
 Commuters must register for GRH and re-register each year to keep their registration information up-to-date.
 A "one-time exception" GRH trip is granted to qualifying commuters who have not registered.
 GRH provides a ride from a commuter's work location to their home, transit station, or park-and-ride location by cab, rental car, bus, train, or a combination of these modes.
 The taxi trip or rental car is free.
 The commuter is responsible for gratuity for the taxi driver and the following rental car charges where applicable: taxes, fuel, insurance charges, and damages to the vehicle.
 COG will reimburse commuters for their GRH transit expenses.
 In the event of an emergency, the commuter can call 800-745 RIDE, and request a ride from the operator from 6:00 a.m. to 10:00 p.m. on weekdays.

-The database of GRH registrants has grown from 3,826 when GRH was launched in January 1997 to more than 30,000 in FY 2004.
-An average of 748 applicants signed up for GRH each month in FY 2004 through the mail or Web site.
-More than 14,650 GRH trips have been provided since January 1997.
-In FY 2004, 2,916 trips were provided.
+The database of GRH registrants has grown from 3,826 when GRH was launched in January 1997 to more than 19,000 in FY 2006.
+An average of 493 new applicants and 808 re-registrants signed up for GRH each month in FY 2006 through the mail (47%) or Web site (53%).
+More than 17,580 GRH trips have been provided since January 1997.
+In FY 2006, 2,773 trips were provided.
+Majority of registered commuters live in Virginia (65%) and work in the District of Columbia (61%).
+The majority (68%) of GRH registrants use transit to work.

-- Low-cost benefit with high perceived value by both employee and employer - Assists in overcoming commuter anxiety of being stranded when they use alternative commute modes - Assured ride allows greater participation in alternative transportation programs
+- Low-cost benefit with high perceived value by both employee and employer - Assists in overcoming commuter anxiety of being stranded - Assured ride allows greater participation in alternative transportation programs